pronesto/DCC888/README.md

 ### Type Checking

 In this [lab](/TypeChecking), the student will implement Type-Checking to verify if programs are **Safe**, as seen in [class](https://homepages.dcc.ufmg.br/~fernando/classes/dcc888/ementa/slides/TypeSystems.pdf)

+### Register Allocation by coloring chordal graphs

+In this [lab](/SSARegisterAllocation), the student will build and color the interference graph of programs in SSA-form using maximum cardinality search and greedy coloring.
+The resulting coloring represents the minimum register allocation without spilling, as seen in [SSA-Based Register Allocation](https://homepages.dcc.ufmg.br/~fernando/classes/dcc888/ementa/slides/SSABasedRA.pdf)